Economy of Houston: Finance

 Banking and financial services are vital to the region.
-As of December 2006, forty foreign governments maintained trade and commercial offices here and the city had 23 active foreign chambers of commerce and trade associations.
-As of 2012, twenty-two foreign banks representing 12 nations operated in Houston and provided financial assistance to the international community.
+As of December 2006, 40 foreign governments maintained trade and commercial offices here and the city had 23 active foreign chambers of commerce and trade associations.
+As of 2012, 22 foreign banks representing 12 nations operated in Houston and provided financial assistance to the international community.
 In 1997, Houston had offices of 84 subsidiaries of Japanese companies.
+In 2026, the Federal Reserve Bank of Dallas reported a shift to sustainable and Tech finance, along with a lack of available finance professionals in the Houston market, with demand exceeding supply.
+Three Houston financial companies are listed in the Fortune 1000 in 2026, including one in the Fortune 500.